IATI/IATI-Rulesets/README.rst

 The `developer` folder contains Xspec scenarios for IATI data with expected messages.

-The scenarios can be run using Ant: `ant tests` will run tests for version 1.0x and 2.0x and generate two HTML reports.
+The scenarios can be run using Ant: `ant tests` will run tests and generate an HTML report in `develop/tests/xspec/iati-result.html`.